Bharat9848/notes/loadBalancer.md

 - Availability: LB should be able to handle backend server failure gracefully.

 ## Load balancer failure
 - LBs are deployed as part of disaster failure recovery.
-LB clusters are deployed with heart beat communication.
+LB clusters are deployed with heartbeat communication.

+## Client-side load balancing
+### Question
+- client side load balancing is effective as in on basis of which parameter it balances on ?

+- Advantages
+  - less latency as no additional hop of centralized LB is required
+  - less point of failure in the system.
+  - Eliminate bandwidth bottleneck.
+In contrast all traffic went through single node chocking all the network bandwidth when traffic scales.
+  - less hardware infrastructure/layers to do load balancing

 ## type
 - Global serving load balancing: Automatic failover to other zones based on user geographic location, server availability etc.